pmherp/udsnd_project-4/README.md

 - a virtual environment for deploying the app into the web

 ## Results
-The main findings of the code can be found live dashboard available [here](https://pmherpwbdashboard.herokuapp.com/).
+The final data dashboard deployed to the web is available [here](https://pmherpwbdashboard.herokuapp.com/).

 ## Licensing, Authors, Acknowledgements
 I must give credit to World Bank for the data.
 You can find the data [here](https://data.worldbank.org/indicator).